 System provides service retirement, death, disability, and withdrawal benefits for all firefighters meeting the criteria as discussed further in this section.
 An individual who is an employee on January 1, 2015 (effective date) shall become a member, unless such employee is 36 years old or older and affirmatively makes an irrevocable election in writing to not participate.
 An individual who is under the age of 36 and becomes an employee after the effective date shall become a member as a condition of employment upon the first date of employee's employment with the fire department.
-An individual who is 36 years old or older and becomes an employee after the effective date shall only become a member pursuant to Section 9(f) of TLFFRA.
+An individual who is 36 years old or older and becomes an employee after the effective date shall only become a member pursuant to Section 9(f) of the Texas Local Fire Fighters Retirement Act ("TLFFRA").